pranayga/expl0ring_V8/docs/v8_exploration_II.md

 # Exploring V8 Engine - II (Control Flow & Memory Structures)

-##### In this post, we will start our exploration of V8 engine and look under the hood at call sequences that are made in order to execute a simple `'hello' + 'world'` command.
+##### In this post, we will start our exploration of V8 engine and look under the hood at call sequences that are made to execute a simple `'hello' + 'world'` command.
 This post is a follow up to our [Exploring V8 Engine - I](/docs/v8_exploration_I.md) post.

 ## Setting up release.sample build (monolithic with debug)

-In order to testout the V8 embedding, you need a compile your sample hello-world.cc file with the V8 source code.
+To test out the V8 embedding, you need a compile your sample hello-world.cc file with the V8 source code.
 Doing this for each sample would be tedious.
-V8 provide you way to build the V8 source as a standlone binary which we can directly use while building any samples which embed V8.
+V8 provides you a way to build the V8 source as a standalone binary which we can directly use while building any samples which embed V8.
 This makes sure that you don't have to recompile the V8 source each time you make a small change to your sample.

 The [embedding V8](https://v8.dev/docs/embed) takes you through the process effortlessly.
 However, the `x64.release.sample` they build do not have debug symbols enabled (which we want).
 So, below is a slightly tweaked version of the `gn args out.gn/x64.release.sample` which includes all the extra debugging symbols we will require.